beasteers/PUI2017_bs3639/HW4_bs3639/README.md

 ## Assignment 3: Reproduce the analysis of the Hard to Employ program in NY.
 Reproduce the analysis of the Hard to Employ programs for NY.
-You may want to read the relevant portion of the study to make sure you are not just workign mechanically (Chapter 2 of the original document).

-Reproduce the results in cell 2 of Table 2.1 (Ever employed in a CEO transitional job), and cell 10 (Convicted of a felony).
-Fill in the cells of the scheleton notebook as you are asked to.

-Turn in your version of the python notebook in the HW4_<netID> directory

-Grading

-All cells that are marked "for you to do" (or similar...) and that contain missing values should be filled.

-The second null hypothesis should be stated (for the "Convicted of a felony after 3 years" data).

-Both tests, Z and chi-sq, should be completed for the "Convicted of a felony after 3 years" data.

-The result of the test in term the rejection of the Null should be stated in all cases (for both tests and both for the original "Ever employed in a CEO transitional job" data and the "Convicted of a felony after 3 years data").
+I worked alone on this assignment.

 ## Assignment 4: Tests of correlation using the scipy package with citibike data.
-Use the following are 3 tests to assess correlation between 2 samples of citibike data:
+Used the following are 3 tests to assess correlation between 2 samples of citibike data:
+* K-S test

-Pearson’s test
+* Pearson’s test
-Spearman’s test
+* Spearman’s test
-K-S test
-There is a skeleton notebook that works on a similar question, age of male vs female riders.
-Follow it to see how to set up the assignment notebook citibikes_compare_distributions.ipynb.

 Use: trip duration of bikers that ride during the day vs night.
 State your result in words in terms of the Null Hypothesis

 Use: age of bikers for trips originating in Manhattan and in Brooklyn.
 Use at least 2 months of citibike data.
 The citibike data can be accessed from the citibike website - make sure you do it in a reproducible way, or in the CUSP data facility at the path /gws/open/Student/citibike

-Grading

-A notebook should be completed as the cell by cell instructions indicate.

-You must state the Null Hypothesis, according to what you know about the test and the scipy.stats package documentation for three scipy.stats function, corresponding to the three tests.

-You must put the caluclated statistics and the p-value in the context of null hypothesis rejection in each case.
+I worked alone on this assignment.